davestephens/ansible-nas/README.md

 - Please know that your efforts are appreciated, thanks! :+1:

-Development of Ansible-NAS is carried out in [Visual Studio Code](https://code.visualstudio.com/) - you'll get some nice recommended extentions and task setups if you do the same.
+Development of Ansible-NAS is carried out in [Visual Studio Code](https://code.visualstudio.com/) - you'll get some nice recommended extensions and task setups if you do the same.